Luisky/ptrace_inject/README.md

 then figure out what function it is calling in its .plt section, find the same in the target process

 https://systemoverlord.com/2017/03/19/got-and-plt-for-pwning.html

+using qemu-kvm to test with 18.04 server on the host those 2 commands can be used to get the ip address of the VM (for SSH, don't forget to install openssh-server on the VM) sudo virsh list sudo virsh domifaddr [number_from_the_first_command]